 - Get coverage for your fishing gear (rods, reels, depth/fish finders, trolling motors, etc.) up to a certain amount

-- Tow insurance
+- Tow service/on-water emergency coverage

-2 Not-So-Optional Coverages for Recreational Anglers
+Two Not-So-Optional Coverages Anglers Should Consider

 If you were to sit down and add up the value of all the fishing-related equipment you have accumulated over the years, you will quickly realize the necessity for insuring them.
-A big loss through accident, theft or whatever would certainly sour any fishing trip.
+A big loss through accident, theft or something else could certainly sour any fishing trip.
 So, it is better to be protected.

-Getting a boat insurance policy is neither difficult nor as expensive as it once used to be.
-In fact, most of your traditional home and auto insurance companies such as Progressive, AllState, State Farm and Geico (bought out Boat U.S.) all offer boat insurance products and can give you a quote.
-There are also dedicated marine and boat insurance companies out there that are worth researching.
+Getting a boat policy is neither difficult nor as expensive as it once used to be.
+In fact, most of your traditional home and auto insurance companies such as Progressive, Allstate, State Farm and Geico (bought out BoatUS) all offer various insurance products and some can even provide you with an online quote.

 You’ll be happy you did should you ever have a to make a claim, and the peace of mind you’ll have will allow you to focus on the things you love to do most… like fishing!